Saetbyol-9

-Saebyeol-9 is a North Korean unmanned aerial vehicle (UAV) first publicly revealed in July 2023.
+Saetbyol-9 is a North Korean unmanned aerial vehicle (UAV) first publicly revealed in July 2023.
 It has been described by North Korean state media as a "multi-purpose attack drone" capable of both reconnaissance and strike missions.

 History

 The UAV was first observed via satellite imagery at Panghyon Airbase in September 2022.
 It was officially unveiled during the military parade in Pyongyang on 27 July 2023, where it appeared alongside another UAV, the Saebyeol-4.

 Design

 Analysts note that the Saetbyol-9 closely resembles the U.S. MQ-9 Reaper, leading to speculation that North Korea is imitating its design.